John Millman: 2018: Breakthrough: First ATP final, Major quarterfinal after win over Federer, top 50 and career-high ranking

 Millman commenced 2018 with a wildcard into the 2018 Brisbane International.
 He defeated Peter Polansky in round one and had two match points against world number 3 Grigor Dimitrov before losing in three sets.
 Millman reached the second round of the 2018 Sydney International and Australian Open.
 In February, Millman won the Kyoto Challenger, the tenth of his career, propelling him back into the world's top 100 after a 12-month absence.

-In April, Millman reached his second ATP World Tour semi-final and his first final at Budapest International after saving three match points against Aljaz Bedene in the semi-final.
+In April, Millman reached his second ATP World Tour semi-final and his first final at Budapest International after saving three match points against Aljaž Bedene in the semi-final.
 He lost to Marco Cecchinato in the final.
 In May, Millman won the Aix-en-Provence Challenger, but lost to Denis Shapovalov in the first round of the French Open.
 In June, Millman qualified for Queen's Club but lost to Novak Djokovic in round 1.
 He reached the quarterfinal of Eastbourne losing to Marco Cecchinato again.
 At Wimbledon, Millman lost to Milos Raonic in the second round.
 By July, Millman's ranking peaked inside the top 50 for the first time.

 In September, Millman pulled off a huge upset by defeating the second seed Roger Federer in the fourth round of the US Open, in four sets.
 This was Millman's first win over a top-ten player and saw him advance to his first Grand Slam quarterfinal, where he lost to eventual champion Novak Djokovic in straight sets.

 Millman reached a career-high of World No. 33 on 15 October 2018 and ended 2018 with a singles rank of World No. 38.

 2019: Second ATP final and Davis Cup quarterfinal

 Millman commenced the season at the Brisbane International, where he lost in the second round to Grigor Dimitrov.
 At the Sydney International, he reached the quarterfinals, before losing to Gilles Simon in three tight sets.
 At the Australian Open, Millman defeated Federico Delbonis, before losing to Roberto Bautista Agut in the second round.

 At the French Open, Millman was defeated by 5th seed Alexander Zverev in the opening round on Court Philippe-Chatrier.

 Entering the grass court season, Millman had disappointing results in the Stuttgart Open, Halle Open and Eastbourne International enduring first round exits in all three.
-However, he found form at Wimbledon, progressing to an equal career-best 3rd round with victories over Hugo Dellien and 31st seed Laslo Đere before falling to Sam Querrey in straight sets.
+However, he found form at Wimbledon, progressing to an equal career-best 3rd round with victories over Hugo Dellien and 31st seed Laslo Djere before falling to Sam Querrey in straight sets.
 At the Rogers Cup, Millman reached the second round as a lucky loser.

 At the US Open, Millman lost in the first round to eventual champion Rafael Nadal.
 In September, Millman won the OEC Kaohsiung Challenger.
 At the Japan Open, Millman made his way to the finals, where he faced Novak Djokovic, but finished short of winning his first ATP title by losing in straight sets.

 Millman ended 2019 with a singles rank of World No. 48.